1: Join the Right Company at the Right Time

 Today’s post is about starting over in MLM.
-During a team event this past weekend in Orlando, Florida, I did a training on what I would do differently this time around if I was starting over in MLM.
-Due to the popularity of the class I gave, I figured I would share some of my notes on this website to help my readers achieve success in their business.
+During a team event this past weekend in Orlando, Florida, I did a training on what I would do differently this time around if I was starting over in MLM, knowing what I know now.
+Due to the popularity of the class, I figured I would share some of my notes on this website to help my readers achieve success in their network marketing business.
 What you will see below are 20 things I would do differently if I was starting over in MLM today, knowing what I know right now.

 Starting Over in MLM: What I Would Do Differently

-Lesson Learned: I would join the right MLM Company at the right time, before it was a household name and hit momentum and critical mass, but AFTER it had been in business a few years.
-Insights:
+Lesson Learned: I would join the right MLM Company at the right time, before it was a household name and hit momentum and critical mass, but AFTER it had been in business a few years and gone through the initial growing pains.

 - You want to be a in a company BEFORE the whole world knows about it.

-- Established, older network marketing companies are solid, but harder to grow because everyone has preconceived notions about the company.
+- Established, older network marketing companies are solid, but harder to grow because most people have heard of it before and have preconceived notions about the company.

 - Ground floor opportunities are very risky.